About Kobie

 Kobie Allison

-Kobie is a compassionate, warm and dedicated psychologist who has experience working with children and families, adolescents, and adults.
-The services she provides are evidence-based, and she maintains her expertise and professionalism through ongoing peer and clinical supervision, and continuing professional development.
+Kobie Allison is a compassionate, warm, and dedicated psychologist with extensive experience working with children, families, adolescents, and adults.
+Her services are evidence-based, and she maintains her expertise and professionalism through ongoing peer and clinical supervision and continuing professional development.

-Kobie’s area of interest when it comes to her therapeutic approach is predominantly psychodynamic, influenced by a therapeutic approach known as Self Psychology, or ‘the Psychology of the Self’.
-This approach is a means of understanding how people develop a clear and cohesive sense of self, exploring their own ambitions and ideals, enabling them to grow to fulfil their potential.
-Disruptions to the development of the self are thought to be the foundation of many emotional, psychological, and interpersonal difficulties.
+Kobie’s therapeutic approach is predominantly psychodynamic, influenced by Self Psychology or ‘the Psychology of the Self.’
+This approach helps clients develop a clear and cohesive sense of self, explore their ambitions and ideals, and grow to fulfill their potential.
+Disruptions to self-development are often the foundation of many emotional, psychological, and interpersonal difficulties.

 Kobie is also the founder of Modern Minds, where she works alongside a range of dedicated and compassionate health practitioners ranging from Acupuncturists, Naturopaths, Social Workers and Nutritionists and Dieticians.
 Click here to learn more about Modern Minds.